Why we’re so passionate about our fuel mix

 Here at Bryt Energy, we’re passionate about the sources we have chosen to include in our fuel mix and the reasons why.
 While solar, wind and hydro power each have their own unique benefits and considerations, we believe that, together, they offer a resilient fuel mix that powers British businesses and leads the way towards a net zero, sustainable energy future.

-So, if you’re a Bryt Energy customer, you can benefit from total peace of mind that our fuel mix has been comprehensively thought out to accommodate our sustainability values.
-You can also be assured that our fuel mix is matched with renewable energy guarantees of origin certificates (REGOs) which have been audited and verified by an independent third party, EcoAct.
+You can also be assured that 100% of the electricity we supply our customers is matched with Renewable Energy Guarantees of Origin certificates (REGOs) from solar, wind and hydro sources, which have been audited and verified by an independent third party, SE Advisory Services (formerly EcoAct).
 This means our customers can report zero carbon emissions on their Scope 2 under the GHG Protocol market-based method.
 For more information about our fuel mix and what you can report, read our thorough FAQs here.

 Join Bryt Energy today: